CadenGH/CadenGH/README.md

 <h2> 🌱 Educational steps I've taken in my journey! </h2>

-- [ Harvard University's CS50 P - Python ( 2025 ) ] - 10 Week long course covering Python essentials
+- [ Harvard University's CS50 P - Python ( Current as of 03/08/2025 ) ] - 10 Week long course covering Python essentials
-- [ Offensice Cyber Security Professional - OSCP ] ( GOAL )
-- [ Practical Network Penetration Tester - PNPT ] ( GOAL )
-- [ Practical Junior Penetration Tester - PJPT ] ( GOAL )
 - [ Practical Ethical Hacking - PEH TCM ( 2024 ) ] - Incredibly hands on, 30 hour long course, teaching the practical side of ethical hacking
 - [ Detection Engineering 101 - TCM ( 2024 ) ] - Engineer ElasticSearch to detect and alert any meaningful information on my victim VM
 - [ Python 101 for Ethical Hackers ( 2024 ) ] - An introduction to Python programming and concepts